Kino AI Internship— Fall 2024

 Section 6 // An extra special thank you to...

 Luke: Many thanks for taking a chance me & my ideas.
-You've given me & continue to give me equal amounts of freedom & guidance in designhis is just the beginning for Kino, & I sleep soundly knowing the company is in capable hands.
+You've given me & continue to give me equal amounts of freedom & guidance in designs is just the beginning for Kino, & I sleep soundly knowing the company is in capable hands.

 Jenny: My favourite unicorn & lovely mentor.
 You set the stage incredibly well for my internship & I loved jamming with you on concepts + hearing the way you break down problems <3